Introduction to market research

 - Qualitative research

-Qualitative research is the exploratory side of market research, best known for focus groups to be able to listen to the genuine voice of the customer in their own words.
-Qualitative research is at its strongest with face-to-face research, where researchers can assess not just what is said, but also body language and facial expressions.
-However, modern qualitative research includes a wide range of online and remote research from online webinars to chat rooms or telephone groups and depths.
+Qualitative research is the exploratory side of market research, best known for focus groups to be able to listen to the genuine voice of the customer in their own words through in-depth interviews and open conversations.

 - More...